 Comprehensive Service Offerings.
 Beyond basic banking functions, users expect their fintech apps to offer additional services such as investment options, insurance, and financial advice.
 The design should make these services easily accessible through an organized navigation structure and informative, yet simple, presentation.
 For example, Wealthfront and Betterment integrate investment management with traditional banking services, providing a one-stop-shop for users’ financial needs with a cohesive and streamlined user experience.

 Fintech companies increasingly employ gamification and emotional design elements to combat the notion that finance is difficult, boring, and uninteresting.
+Managing finance can be a challenging and unappealing task for many, leading to the use of creative methods like gamification to enhance user engagement.
 These strategies make financial management more engaging and enjoyable for users.

 Gamification.
 Incorporating game-like elements into financial applications can significantly boost user engagement and motivation.
 Features such as achievements, rewards, leaderboards, and progress tracking turn mundane financial tasks into interactive and enjoyable activities.
 The design should include visually appealing elements celebrating user achievements and providing motivational feedback.
 Apps like Step and Monzo use gamification to encourage savings and responsible spending, offering badges for hitting savings goals or maintaining a budget streak.